thruston/python-tabulate/README.md

     2011-02-23  2011-07-13
     2011-03-19  2011-08-06

-As a convenience is the number given to `date()` is less than 1000, then it's assumed that you mean a delta on today rather than a day in the pre-Christian era.
+As a convenience, if the number given to `date()` is less than 1000, then it's assumed that you mean a delta on today rather than a day in the pre-Christian era.
 So `date(70)` will produce the date in 10 weeks time, and `date(-91)` will give you the date three months ago, and so on.  `date()` produces today's